awsdocs/amazon-ec2-user-guide/doc_source/Stop_Start.md

 You can use one of the following commands\.
 For more information about these command line interfaces see [Access Amazon EC2](concepts.md#access-ec2)\.
 + [modify\-instance\-attribute](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-attribute.html) \(AWS CLI\)
 + [Edit\-EC2InstanceAttribute](https://docs.aws.amazon.com/powershell/latest/reference/items/Edit-EC2InstanceAttribute.html) \(AWS Tools for Windows PowerShell\)

+## Find all running and stopped instances<a name="find-running-and-stopped-instances-in-globalview"></a>

+You can find all your running and stopped instances across all AWS Regions on a single page in Amazon EC2 Global View\.
+This is especially useful for taking inventory and finding forgotten instances\.
+For information about how to use Global View, see [List and filter resources across Regions using Amazon EC2 Global View](Using_Filtering.md#global-view)\.

 ## Troubleshoot stopping your instance<a name="troubleshoot-instance-stop"></a>